 Where is Mam Tor?

-Located at the heart of the Peak District National Park, Mam Tor is a close neighbour to many other spectacular natural attractions.
+It’s perfectly located around other spectacular natural attractions.
 To name but a few, these include Kinder Scout, Bamford Edge, Ladybower Reservoir, Winnats Pass and Win Hill.

-The nearest villages to the famous hill are Edale and Castleton – one of the most beautiful towns in the Peak District.
-Although, it is just a short drive from the nearby larger towns of Chapel-en-le-Frith, Buxton, Glossop, New Mills, as well as being within an hour of Sheffield, Stockport, Stoke-on-Trent and Manchester.
+Although, it’s just a short drive from the nearby larger towns of Chapel-en-le-Frith, Buxton, Glossop and New Mills.
+As well as being within an hour of Sheffield, Stockport, Stoke-on-Trent and Manchester.

-Mam Tor Walks: Straight Route
+Mam Tor Walks: The 4 Routes

 Distance: 0.7 miles/1.1 kilometres